maugt/dead-cow/src/text/bodega-menu.md

 Fresh-made from scratch in-house, our flatbreads, sandwiches and salads use local, sustainable, organic ingredients whenever possible.
 Our ingredients change with the freshest in-season produce.

-### Specialties of the moment
+### Specialties of the Moment
 Seasonal ingredients, made with love

-- **The Bistro Reubin Panini** El Sachichero lean smoked pastrami, cole slaw, swiss cheese, bbq ranch on Corralitos on Santa Cruz sliced sourdough, grilled on our panini press.
+- **The Bistro Reubin Panini** El Salchichero lean smoked pastrami, cole slaw, swiss cheese, bbq ranch on Santa Cruz sliced sourdough, grilled on our panini press.

 - **Kerala Kichari Stew**
 masoor dal, channa, rajma, rice, carrot, onion, tomato, spinach, ginger, cleansing curry spices (not spicy!), garnished with cilantro